 State of the State Address

-For the State of the State Address, two members of our media production team were on-site at the capitol filming the Governor.
-Both camera feeds and remote ASL interpretation were fed into the livestream via a video call.
+For the State of the State Address, two members of our video production team were on-site at the capitol filming the Governor.
+Both camera feeds and remote ASL interpretation were fed into the live stream via a video call.
 The stream was recorded and broadcast with a Spanish simulcast.